2016 United States presidential election in Utah: Analysis

+Utah had the largest swing to the left of any state in 2016, due to being one of the most highly educated states in the country and its majority-Mormon population being strongly negatively disposed to voting for Trump.
+Some of the largest leftward shifts in the country occurred in highly educated Salt Lake City metropolitan area counties (see the map), though most of them still voted for Trump by diminished margins.
+Although Trump won Utah in all three of his elections, he never won over 60% of the vote in any of them, greatly below those of prior Republican nominees.

 Utah gave the Republican nominee a 45 percent plurality and thus awarded him six electoral votes.
-This was the lowest percent of the vote Trump received in a state he won in 2016.
+This was the lowest percent of the vote Trump received in any state that he won in 2016.
 Trump received a much lower percentage of the vote in Utah than did Mitt Romney in 2012.
 In particular, Trump underperformed Romney by over 30 percentage points in the Provo-Orem, Logan, and Ogden metropolitan areas.
 Meanwhile, Clinton improved on Obama's performance in all of these areas.
 Trump received only 45 percent of the vote among Utah members of the LDS Church, barely half the proportion that Romney won in 2012.
 This was also much lower than the 61 percent of the LDS Church's vote Trump received nationally.

-Evan McMullin's 21.3 percent of the vote is the strongest third-party performance in any state since Ross Perot during the 1992 presidential election.
+McMullin's 21.3 percent of the vote is the strongest third-party performance in any state since Ross Perot during the 1992 presidential election.
 He finished second ahead of Clinton in fifteen of Utah's twenty-nine counties, becoming the first third-party candidate since Perot to outpoll a major party candidate in any county nationwide, and only the fifth since 1928 to do so in any non-Southern county.
 In Utah County, he received almost thirty percent of the vote, about twice as much as Clinton and more than any non-Republican presidential candidate since 1968.
+Had McMullin won Utah, he would have become the first nationally nonpartisan candidate since George Washington to win a state in 224 years since Washington's reelection in 1792, and ultimately the first nonpartisan candidate to win a state west of the Mississippi River.
+Due to McMullin's strong showing, Trump's margin of victory in Utah marked a leftward swing by 29.85%, the strongest such swing in 2016.

+As of the 2024 election, this is the most recent election where Grand County voted Republican.